Reviewed Date: 12/06/2022

 - Land includes investment in real estate other than structures, improvements and land acquired and used for street and road purposes.
 All land, as defined above, should be capitalized without regard to significant value.
 Include legal and surveying fees, damage payments and site preparation costs, including removal of old buildings, etc. Receipts from the sale of salvage should be credited against the land cost.

-- Building includes costs incurred directly to put the building into its intended state of use, including construction or purchase price, architects’ fees, accident or injury costs, payments for damage and insurance during construction.
+- Buildings include costs incurred directly to put the building into its intended state of use, including construction or purchase price, architect fees, accident or injury costs, payments for damage and insurance during construction.
 The costs should be reduced for discounts, insurance recoveries and other credits.

 - Equipment includes moveable personal property such as furniture, machines, tools and vehicles.
 The price should include the total purchase cost before any trade-in allowance minus any discounts.
 It also should include other costs required to place the equipment in its intended state of operation, such as dealer add-ons or modifications.

-- Infrastructure Assets include roads, bridges and tunnels.
-Before GASB 34, these items were not considered capital assets.
+- Infrastructure includes roads, bridges, tunnels, drainage systems and water and sewer systems.
 During implementation of GASB 34, many cities were required to capitalize major infrastructure items acquired since 1980.
 Other cities picked up infrastructure assets prospectively.
 Infrastructure assets are classified into networks and subsystems of networks.
 For example, city streets may be classed as a network, while bridges would be a subsystem.

 - Construction Work in Progress represents a temporary accumulation of labor, materials, equipment and overhead costs (excluding administrative overhead) of a construction project.
 Upon completion of the work, the total cost is transferred to one or more of the above classes of capital assets.